dmachard/dmachard.github.io/content/posts/0062-play-with-doq.md

 pin: false
 ---

+# Play with DNS over QUIC and DoH3

 ## Enable DoQ/DoH3 on dnsdist

 This guide shows how to configure dnsdist to support DNS over QUIC (DoQ) and DNS over HTTP/3 (DoH3).